 One reason yoga may improve your sex life is due to increased communication through touch and movement.
 Lehrman notes that “Conflict in relationships can stem from couples feeling out of sync, distant, or disconnected.
 In couples yoga, the act of moving together can help couples feel more in sync.”

-Studies have shown that practicing yoga can improve sex drive and in fact, some couples’ therapists are now incorporating partner yoga into their counseling sessions to help couples improve their sex lives and create a stronger relationship.
+Studies have shown that practicing yoga can improve and in fact, some couples’ therapists are now incorporating partner yoga into their counseling sessions to help couples improve their sex lives and create a stronger relationship.

 3. Increased communication and trust